sickless/pyramid_maintenance/README.rst

 And define the following settings::

-    # List of roles (separeted by commas).
-The pyramid app isn't
+    # List of permissions (separeted by comma, space, carriage return and/or new line).
-    # in maintenance mode for people who have one of these roles.
+    # The pyramid app isn't in maintenance mode for people who have one of these permissions.
-    pyramid_maintenance.roles = role1, role2
+    pyramid_maintenance.permissions = permission1, permission2
     # Relative path from defined template location directories.
     pyramid_maintenance.template = template.mako